scopedb/percas/README.md

    cargo x build
    ```

-### Standalone Mode
+### One Node Cluster

-To run a standalone instance of Percas, you can use the following command:
+To run a one node cluster, you can use the following command:

 ```shell
 ./target/debug/percas start --config-file dev/standalone/config.toml
 ```

-This will start a standalone instance of Percas listening on `localhost:7654`.
+This will start a one node cluster of Percas listening on `localhost:7654`.

-### Cluster Mode
+### Distributed Cluster

 Percas is a decentralized distributed cache service.
 Each node in the cluster operates independently without relying on a central coordinator, allowing for excellent scalability and fault tolerance.